portainer/portainer-docs/docs/v2.0-be/stacks/duplicate_migration.md

 # Migrate a Stack to another Swarm Cluster

-From Portainer, you will be capable to do migrations of yours stacks from one cluster to another.
+From Portainer, you can migrate your stacks from one cluster to another.
 In this help article, you will learn how to do it.

 ## Migrating a Stack to another Swarm Cluster

 In this case, we have a local Swarm Cluster and we want to move 'my-awesome-stack' to another cluster.
-To do this, go to <b>Stacks</b>, and do a click in your Stack.
+To do this, go to <b>Stacks</b>, and select your Stack.

 ![migrate](assets/migrate-1.png)